Two days ago, I sat down and planned my entire dissertation.

 I’m using Rosenwein’s concept of ’emotional communities’ to analyse Liverpool’s dock community and how the emotional norms and values of this community shaped the course of the dispute in 1995-98.
 Rosenwein argues that a shared set of interests, goals and emotional standards govern how people express their feelings and, in turn, this serves to uphold the core values of the group.
 So, I have created a structure that mirrors this entirely.

 In this section I am discussing my literature review and methodology, mainly looking at the history of emotions, labour history, deindustrialisation and notions of class and gender.
 My main argument here will be that labour historians have focused on the relationship between agency and structure but have circumvented the ways in which emotions mediate this relationship.
-I also want to point out that historians of the working classes keep throwing around the term ‘solidarity’ like it is a constant.
-The meaning of solidarity is not static, it means different things in different contexts and provokes a multitude of emotions.
+I also want to highlight the way in which historians throw around the term ‘solidarity’ and argue my own understanding of this.

 This chapter will outline the creation of a dock community in Liverpool and their core values.
 This looks into the collective memory of the docks, the history of working conditions and the lives of families who worked there.
 Hopefully, this will demonstrate exactly what solidarity meant to the dock community.
 I have separated men and women in this section as a key characteristic of this community is that dock work itself was a very male domain.
 The values I outline here are what governed emotional behaviour throughout the dispute.

 This chapter builds upon the last by assessing the ways in which the values guided the behaviour of men and women during the dispute.
-Key emotions are repeated amongst the sources that I am analysing, these are: pride, fear, love/happiness, stress and hope.
-For example, pride in a shared history of making gains in the workplace through working together and a fear of returning to casualism meant that crossing a picket line was not an option.
-This chapter will also analyse the different notions of ‘solidarity’ in terms of men and women within the community and how the stress of the dispute affected men and women differently.
+Key emotions are repeated amongst the sources that I am analysing.
+This chapter will also analyse the different notions of ‘solidarity’ in terms of men and women within the community.

 This is a very simple outline, partly because I’m still working things out and partly because I want to keep my ideas to myself at this moment in time, but it makes me very excited to start writing up my analysis.